loelschlaeger/fHMM/README.md

 The following parameters are optional and set to [default values](#default-values) if not specified:
 - `accept_codes`: a numeric vector, containing acceptable exit codes of the optimization, see the [nlm manual](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/nlm.html)
+- `at_true`: a boolean, determining whether the optimization is initialised at the true parameter values (only for simulated data, sets `runs=1`)
 - `data_col`: a character vector of length 2, containing names of the desired columns of `data_source`
 - `data_source`: a character vector of length 2, containing the file names of the empirical data:
    - if `data_source = c(NA,NA)`, data is simulated